Ping.sg Holiday Logos

 Chinese New Year 2009

-I experimented with changing the background color of the logo.
+I experimented with changing the background colour of the logo.
 So it appears as though koi fish are swimming in a blue pond, with pink waterlilies afloat.

 Deepavali 2008: